inworld-ai/node-js-proxy/README.md

 npm start
 ```

-### Generating Documentation - If you contribute to this OpenSource use this to update the code documentation.
+### Generating Documentation - If you contribute to this OpenSource project use this to update the code documentation.

 ```
 npm run docs
 ```
 <br/>

-## <a id="restfulroutes" name="restfulroutes"></a>HTTP RESTful Routes
+## <a id="documentation" name="documentation"></a>Documentation
 <br/>
-The following is a list of the HTTP routes used in running this service.

-+ Checking if the server is active - GET /status
-+
++ Route Documentation - Can be found on Postman [here](https://documenter.getpostman.com/view/8476904/2s935sn1cT)
++ Code Documentation - The TSDocs code documentation can be found in this project at `docs/index.html`

+Use the route documentation to open a session and generate a Session ID.
+Use that Session ID to send a chat message to the character and then get the events to retrieve the response messages.
+It is important to close the session after the chat has been completed to prevent conflicts and duplicate sessions.

+<b>Basic Route Flow:</b>
+1. <b>Session Open</b> - Opens a new chat session with a character
+2. <b>Session Send Chat Message</b> - Sends a chat message to the character
+3. <b>Service Get All Events</b> - Retrieves the response messages from the character
+4. <b>Session Close</b> - End the chat session with the character

-Included is a Postman Collection file you can import and test the routes with.
-Import the exported Postman workspace located in this project's folder at
+Included in this project is a Postman Collection file you can import and test the routes with.
+The file is located in this project at `postman/Inworld RESTful API Routes.postman_collection.json`.
+To change the default server host from `http://localhost:3000`, select the `Inworld RESTful API Routes` collection and click on the `Variables` tab.
+Update the `{{HOST}}` variable to reflect a new base url.

-`postman/Inworld AI.postman_collection.json`.
-The Postman Agent desktop application
-is needed to run the calls via localhost.
-You may need to update the POST Body data for the
+<b>Note:</b> The Postman Agent desktop application is needed to call the routes via `http://localhost:3000`.
-workspace scene id to your own as well as for any custom scenes/characters
 <br/><br/>

 ## <a id="pm2" name="pm2"></a>PM2 Server Installation & Setup (Optional)
 <br/>

 PM2 can be used to run on a dedicated server in the background as a stable daemon that will restart on crashing and reboot.
 More documentation on PM2 can be found [here](https://pm2.keymetrics.io/docs/usage/quick-start/)

+#### PM2 Terminal Installation Commands
 ```
 sudo npm install -g pm2
 pm2 startup